 The secret to making this turmeric omelette uniquely delicious is two-fold:

 - Saute the fillings (cabbage and peppers) before adding to the omelette.
 Sauteed veggies are obviously tastier.
-You wouldn’t want to bite into a raw piece of cabbage, when all you want is a bite of the cheesy, creamy omelette.
+You wouldn’t want to bite into a piece of raw shredded cabbage, when all you want is a bite of the cheesy, creamy omelette.

 - Beat the sauteed vegetables with the eggs and milk before pouring on to the pan (rather than topping the omelette), This way, the vegetables are well combined with the eggs and do not spill all over the plate.
 That makes it easier to cook and a pleasure to eat!

-Heat a non-stick omelet pan on low flame, spread oil and pour about 6 tablespoons of the beaten egg mixture.
+Heat a non-stick omelet pan.
+Spread a small amount of oil and pour about 6 tablespoons of the beaten egg mixture.
+Cook on low heat.
 Sprinkle grated cheese on top and tilt the pan or stir gently so that the egg gets cooked.

-Once the egg is almost cooked but still moist, fold and remove immediately to a serving plate.
+Wait until the egg is almost cooked but still moist.
+Fold and remove immediately to a serving plate.
+The cheese melts in the residual heat.
 Repeat with the rest of the egg mixture.

 Variations